siakhooi/shed/src/md/shed.1.md

 : a combination or a kubectl context and/or namespace.

-# FILES
+# FILES AND DIRECTORIES
 ~/.shed/config.yaml
 : shed config file, default value of **SHED_CONFIG_FILE** environment variable.

 ~/.shed/init.d/shed-init/
-: user defined scripts that will be executed when shed is initiated by **/usr/lib/shed/shed-init**
+: user defined scripts that will be executed when shed is initiated by **shed-init**

 ~/.shed/init.d/shed-use/
 : user defined scripts that will be executed when shed is set by **shed-use**.